 Snowy Owls nest in remote areas, have huge territories, and in winter their migrations are widespread and unpredictable, so it’s very difficult to estimate their population size.
-Partners in Flight estimates a global breeding population of 200,000 with 24 percent wintering in the U.S., and 50 percent spending some part of the year in Canada.
-The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline.
-This U.S.-Canada Stewardship species rates a 12 out of 20 on the Partners in Flight Continental Concern Score.
+Partners in Flight estimates a global breeding population of 200,000 with 24% wintering in the U.S., and 50% spending some part of the year in Canada.
+The species rates a 13 out of 20 on the Continental Concern Score.
+Snowy Owl is a U.S.-Canada Stewardship species, and is listed on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 Like all raptors, Snowy Owls are protected from trapping and shooting, and this may protect them during winters in populated areas.
 Their remote breeding grounds are largely free from direct human disturbance, although it’s not clear how climate change will affect them.
 The Snowy Owl population probably rises and falls with the population cycles of its prey; for example, on Banks Island in Canada, the Snowy Owl breeding population has ranged from 2,000 to 20,000.